| NSW government plans to increase housing density —please make a submission (by 23 Feb)

 creek lines.
 If these proposals go ahead many existing council planning

-rules will be overridden and so:
+rules will be overridden and so:will

-- dual occupancies will be permitted in all residential areas which will lead to significant loss of trees
+denser development will be mandated within 800 m of transport hubs and local centresdual occupancies will be permitted in all residential areas which will lead to significant loss of treesmost

 requirements relating to minimum lot sizes, floor space ratios, front